LunarG/VulkanSamples/Utilities/WSIWindow/docs/WSIWindow.md

  - `GetKeyState :` Get the current state of the specified keyboard key. (see "keycodes.h" for a list of key codes.)
  - `GetBtnState :` Get the state of the specified mouse button (1-3)
  - `GetMousePos :` Get the current mouse position (x,y) within this window.
- - `Surface . . :` Returns CSurface, which contains the VkSurface, and 'CanPresent()' function.
+ - `GetSurface. :` Returns CSurface, which contains the VkSurfaceKHR, and 'CanPresent()' function.

 #### The following control functions are provided:
  - `SetTitle . . . .:` Set window title.